ikt32/GTAVManualTransmission/doc/README.md

 ### Game compatibility

-The current version of the mod has been tested with GTA V version v1.0.1604.0 through v1.0.2245.1.
-Limited support runs back to v1.0.877.1, but new features have been added since.
+The current version of the mod has been tested with the latest GTA V version during development, which is v1.0.2545.0.
+Limited support runs back to v1.0.1604.0, but new features might be unstable.

 ### Compatibility options